pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

 ### Drainer

-Drainer collects binlog files from each Pump node, converts them into specified database-compatible SQL statements in the commit order of the transactions in TiDB, and synchronizes to the target database or writes to the file sequentially.
+Drainer collects binlog files from each Pump node, converts them into specified database-compatible SQL statements in the commit order of the transactions in TiDB, and replicates to the target database or writes to the file sequentially.

 ### Kafka & ZooKeeper